Travel Toiletries Packing List: What Can You Carry On?

 Bringing fewer clothes in your carry on backpack is one thing.
 Cutting your toiletries down to the right size of bottles that fit in the right size bag is a whole other challenge.

 Some people simply don’t try.
 They pack their normal toiletries in the wrong kind of bag and hope the TSA agents don’t notice.
 That strategy sometimes works.
 But not always.
 I’ve had more than one bottle thrown away because I tried to sneak something non-compliant past the agents.
-If you want to play it safe and avoid having your stuff tossed in the trash at security, keep reading.
+Keep reading if you want to play it safe and avoid having your stuff tossed in the trash at security.

 In this article, we’ll cover all of the rules around packing liquids in your carry on with a focus on toiletries.
 After the rules, we’ll discuss how to cut down the toiletries you use at home to a carry-on-friendly packing list.